-10. Describe the investigation and, where possible, provide the following information.
+Invest igation 10.
+Describe the investigation and, where possible, provide the following information.
 10.1.
-0.1.
 Members of the incident response team and lead officer.
 10.2.
-Which of of the following actions were taken to contain the incident: 10.2.1.
+0.2.
+Which of the following actions were taken to contain the incident: 10.2.1.
 Notification of legal counsel 10.2.2.
 Notification of data subjects or anyone with parental responsibility for them 10.2.3.
 Notification of key internal stakeholders (for example, senior management or the board of directors) 10.2.4.
 Notification to ICO 10.2.5.
 Consideration of the likelihood of media interest and, if applicable, the preparation of talking points/consultation with PR company.

-response and suitability of procedures
+Assos esmont of roenonee and suitability of procedures response and suitability of procedures 11.

-11. y action taken to ensure there is no repeat of the same incident.
-Determine:

 11.1.
-How wel I we reacted to the incident

-11.2.
-Whether documented procedures were followed and, if so, whether they worked

-11.3.
-What co uld have been done differently
+Detail any action taken to ensure there is no repeat of the same incident.
+Determine: How well we reacted to the incident 11.2.
+Whether documented procedures were followed and, if so, whether they worked 11.3.
+What cou Ild have been done differently

-11.4.
-Whether there is a need to update procedures 11.5.
-Whether there is a need to reassess organisational, physical or technical security 11.6.
-Whether any of the following issues need to be reassessed: 11.0.1. risk assessment/privacy impact assessments for new activities involving persona data 11.6.2. allocation of responsibility of data protection 11.6.3. training for relevant employee in the organisation's responsibilities and how to meet them 11.7.
-11.7.1. awareness raising of data protection issues
+Whether there is a need to update procedures Wheth er there is a need to reassess organisational, physical or technical security er any of the following issues need to be reassessed: n al 11.6.1. risk assessment/privacy impact assessments for new activities involving perso data mai 11.6.2. allocation of responsibility of data protection 11.6.3. training for relevant employee in the organisation's responsibilities and how to meet them ) 11.7.1. awareness raising of data protection issues